aquasecurity/cloud-security-remediation-guides/en/azure/cdnprofiles/detect-insecure-custom-origin.md

 | **Recommended Action** | Enable HTTPS and disable HTTP for each custom origin endpoint for each CDN profile. |

 ## Detailed Remediation Steps
+1. Log into the Microsoft Azure Management Console.
+2. Select the "Search resources, services, and docs" option at the top and search for CDN.
+3.